skratchdot/skratchdot.com/projects/es1-step/index.md

 - Send midi messages to you ES-1 to create unique sounds for resampling and live playing

-- Use the random generater to configure you key settings
+- Use the random generater to configure your key settings

 - You can change Midi In and Midi Out devices at any time while running the program.